-Transportation Manager - Following submission of additional information, a Transport Assessment and amended plans, the Transportation Manager, subject to the conditions recommended is satisfied the application can be recommended for approval.
-In general terms the development would see improvements to the Pitgaveny/Calcots Road junction and good connectivity from the site to Lesmurdie Road and Chandlers Rise for all modes of travel.
-The developer has also provided sufficient information to allow for a suspensive to address the final design of Electrical Charging points for properties once developed.
+Transportation Manager - The Transportation Manager, subject to the conditions recommended is satisfied the application can be recommended for approval.
+Given the constraints of the existing Pitgaveny/Calcots Road junction the development would see improvements to the Pitgaveny/Calcots Road junction and good connectivity from the site to Lesmurdie Road and Chandlers Rise for all modes of travel.